goiiot/template/go/README.md

 ## Preparation

-modify `file.mk` if you're building an app, it's not needed if you're building a library
+modify `Makefile` if you're building an app, it's not needed if you're building a library

 ```makefile
 BINARY = foo                            # change to your target binary name